MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 - SINGLE: output high for one clock cycle when a single push is detected on input `PB`.
 - DOUBLE: output high for one clock cycle when a double push is detected on input `PB`.
 - LONG: output high for one clock cycle when a long push is detected on input `PB`.
+- P_LONG: output becomes high when a long push is detected on input `PB`, remains high as long as `PB` remains high.
 - Q: output.
 - DBL: double-click output.
 - DIM: dimmer value, byte datatype.